alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 - new users
 - returning users

-A difference in device distribution between these groups may suggest that users begin a journey on one device type and later return using another.
+A difference in device distribution between these groups indicates that users begin a journey on one device type and later return using another.

 However, this method does not directly confirm that individual users switched devices.
 It shows aggregate differences between first-time and returning sessions.